Health Indicator Report of Managed Care (CAHPS) Survey: Experience with Customer Service

-Percentage of Enrollees in Medicaid, Commercial HMOs, or Commercial PPOs Who Reported That Their Customer Service Experience Was Not a Problem, Utah and U.S. Children, 2002-2016
+Percentage of Enrollees in Medicaid or Commercial Health Plans Who Reported That Their Customer Service Experience Was Not a Problem, Utah and U.S. Adults, 2001-2015

 Data SourceConsumer Assessment of Health Plans Survey, Office of Health Care Statistics, Utah Department of Health

 Data Interpretation IssuesThis is a composite measure.
 As such, the only way to create the overall category and state averages is to add all of the averages and divide by the number of plans.
 Please note that these are not true averages as we are not able to take into account response numerators, denominators, and enrollment sizes of individual plans.

 DefinitionThis indicator includes graphs showing the percentage of survey respondents who reported positive customer service experiences with their health plan.